 Located approximately 3hrs from Melbourne and 5hrs from Adelaide, the campsite offers solitude, space and privacy in a stunning natural bush setting, with access to local towns of Halls Gap, Stawell, and Horsham when needed.

 Roses Gap Recreation Centre is located at 1006 Roses Gap Road, Roses Gap Victoria 3385.

 To find us follow the Western Highway to just south of Dadswells Bridge, turn onto Roses Gap Road and follow for approximately 10km to our main entrance turn off, just after the Beehive Falls Carpark.

 As well as the attractions that you can walk to from our camp such as Beehive Falls, Barigar Falls and Briggs Bluff, the Grampians National Park offers many amazing sights and places to visit just a short drive away.
 Highlights include…

-The Djab wurrung and Jardwajali are thought to have existed in the area for around 5000 years, while their predecessors (who they refer to as the Old People), are confirmed by recent evidence to have inhabited the land as far back as 20 – 30,000 years ago, using Gariwerd as a haven during the last ice age.
+The Djab wurrung and Jardwajali are thought to have existed in the area for around 5000 years, while their predecessors (who they refer to as the Old People), are confirmed to have inhabited the land as far back as 20 – 30,000 years ago, using Gariwerd as a haven during the last ice age.

 Today you can still visit many traditional rock art sites in the Grampians, and learn more about the areas heritage at the Brambuk Cultural Centre in Halls Gap.